terales/blackbird-docs/src/content/docs/sdk/datasources.md

 /// Data source handler for asynchronous dynamic inputs.
 /// It provides static data on the UI, so that user can choose values from the dropdown instead of printing it manually.
 /// </summary>
-public class AsyncDataSourceHandler : AppInvocable, IAsyncDataSourceHandler {
+public class AsyncDataSourceHandler : AppInvocable, IAsyncDataSourceItemHandler {
     public AsyncDataSourceHandler(InvocationContext invocationContext) : base(invocationContext)
     {
     }

     /// <summary>
-    /// Fetches data for the dynamic inputs and returns it as a dictionary.
+    /// Fetches data for the dynamic inputs and returns it as a list of options.
-    /// Key of the dictionary represents data needed in the app itself, e.g. ID.
-    /// Values is displayed to user in the UI, so that it should be a user-friendly name of the item
     /// </summary>
-    public async Task<Dictionary<string, string>> GetDataAsync(DataSourceContext context,
+    public async Task<IEnumerable<DataSourceItem>> GetDataAsync(DataSourceContext context, CancellationToken cancellationToken)
-        CancellationToken cancellationToken)
     {
         var request = new AppRestRequest(ApiEndpoints.Berry, Method.Get, Creds);
         var response = await Client.ExecuteWithHandling<ListResponse<Berry>>(request);